project-chip/connectedhomeip/scripts/idl/README.md

   // after the attribute number.
 Specifically these are supported
   //   - `callback` is the equivalent of EXTERNAL in ember/zap, which means
   //     the value does not have a RAM backing store (use callbacks for get/set)
+  //   - `persist` is the equivalent of NVM in ember/zap, which means
+  //     the value will be persisted to storage when written (boot-time restores
+  //     any set value)
-  //   - `default` is supported to set a default value in RAM readonly attribute int16u usingExternalAccess = 10 [callback];
+  //   - `default` is supported to set a default value in RAM
+  //
+  // Not all combination of values are compatible.
+In particular:
+  //  - `callback` is incompatible with `default` or `persist` as all value
+  //    computation is deferred to the app. readonly attribute int16u usingExternalAccess = 10 [callback];
+  readonly attribute int16u isPersisted = 10 [persist];
   readonly attribute int16u hasDefaultValue = 11 [default=123];
   readonly attribute char_string<16> defaultStringValue = 12 [default="abc"];